adjust/fe-hometask/README.md

 We will be testing your solution with a small set of E2E tests, please make sure your solution conforms to the specifications above.
 Our E2E tests rely on the following facts:

 - Your React application starts a development server by running `npm run start` command.
-- The devolopment server is hosted on `localhost:3000`.
+- The development server is hosted on `localhost:3000`.
 - The markup is represented as an unordered list, composed with `<ul>` and `<li>` HTML elements, please refer to an example below:

 ```html